ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_gates_bep/concept_model.rst

 To understand the cost-effectiveness of BEP and MMN supplementation for pregnant and lactating women (PLW) on child health outcomes.
 We will consider the costs and DALYs of baseline, and a range of scenarios.

-**Objective 1**: Comparing the cost-effectiveness of IFA, MMN, and BEP (targed and universal) interventions using current evidence available.
+**Objective 1**: Comparing the cost-effectiveness of IFA, MMN, and BEP (targeted and universal) interventions using current evidence available.

-**Objective 2**: Comparing the cost-effectiveness of BEP (targed and universal) interventions using hypotehical hope-n-dreams effect for BEP.
+**Objective 2**: Comparing the cost-effectiveness of BEP (targeted and universal) interventions using hypothetical hope-n-dreams effect for BEP.

 .. important::
  note that there is now a set of current evidence scenarios (objective 1).
 Objective 2 (hopes-n-dreams) were the scenarios we modelled in our feb_2020 model using Gates provided aspirational effect sizes.